 Other expense (income) includes interest expense, interest income and interest rate swap income.
 For the nine months ended May 27, 2006, other expense increased to \$6.8 million, or \$1.9 million, compared to \$4.9 million from the nine months ended May 28, 2005.
 This increase was primarily attributable to an increase in net interest expense of \$1.5 million.
-Net interest expense increased due to an increase in interest rates compared to the comparable period in fiscal 2005, which resulted in an increase in the interest expense on our variable interest rate on our outstanding borrowings under our \$125.0 million credit agreement and our floating rate notes.
-The average debt outstanding in the nine months ended May 27, 2006 was \$190.2 million as compared to \$179.0 million during the nine months ended May 28, 2005.
+Net interest expense increased due to an increase in interest expense of \$1.5 million.
+Net interest expense on our variable interest rate on our outstanding borrowings under our \$125.0 million credit agreement and our floating rate notes.
+The average debt outstanding in the nine months ended May 28, 2005.
+The remainder of the increase was due to \$0.2 million as compared to \$179.0 million during the nine months ended May 28, 2005.
 The remainder of the increase was due to \$0.2 million of income that was booked in the nine months ended May 28, 2005 related to changes in the fair value of a \$40.0 million interest rate swap that matured in fiscal 2005.